CSDSkilling/iengage/project-files/case-study/Data and AI/RAG Escape Room.md

         <button onclick="startEscapeRoom()">Start</button>
     </div>
     <div id="puzzle1" class="puzzle">
-        <h2>Chapter 1: The Creative Campaign</h2>

         <h3>1.
 What is the primary advantage of using RAG with Azure OpenAI over fine-tuning a model?</h3>
-        <p>Which generative AI tool would be most suitable for generating creative content for your marketing campaign?</p>

         <label><input type="radio" name="answer1" value="a"> A) RAG requires less computational power</label><br>
         <label><input type="radio" name="answer1" value="b"> B) RAG eliminates the need for training a custom model with your data</label><br>
         <label><input type="radio" name="answer1" value="c"> C) RAG provides higher quality responses than fine-tuning</label><br>